anubhavirathore222-blip/anubhavi-rathore-PYTHON/README.md

 # anubhavi-rathore-PYTHON
 tracks daily expenses and manage budget
 Smart Expense Tracker
--Project Title
+# Project Title
 Smart Expense Tracker

--Overview of the Project
+# Overview of the Project

 This is a simple Python-based console application that helps users track their daily expenses and compare them with their monthly budget.
 The program allows users to add expenses, view summaries, and get automated suggestions based on their spending habits.
 All expenses are stored in a text file so that the user’s data remains saved even after closing the program.

--Features
+# Features

 Add expenses with amount and notes